-It will help you to focus on the reality of your relationship, which fortunately, is good!
+It will help you to focus on the reality of your relationship, which, fortunately, is good!
 Mindfulness is just a practice of paying attention to what you are doing.

-I know this sounds very simplistic, and having OCD, you might think “you’re kidding Elaine, my thoughts are stronger than that.”
+I know this sounds very simplistic and having OCD, you might think, “you’re kidding, Elaine, my thoughts are stronger than that.”
 I know.

 That is why it is called a ‘practice.’
-I am not saying it is a quick fix, quite the contrary, it takes time to get comfortable with it.
+I am not saying it is a quick fix; quite the contrary, it takes time to get comfortable with it.
 But it won’t kill you and has no nasty side effects, so it is always a good idea to try!

-My own experience of mindfulness, really let me see the power of my own thought processes, and how they can bring me to my knees, or pull me up again and keep me sane, depending on the amount of control I have.
+My own experience of mindfulness, really let me see the power of my own thought processes and how they can bring me to my knees or pull me up again and keep me sane, depending on the amount of control I have.

-Having control and exercising choice allows me to focus my attention on what is actually happening right now, as opposed to getting caught up in a whirlwind of thought processes.
+Having control and exercising choice allows me to focus my attention on what is happening right now, as opposed to getting caught up in a whirlwind of thought processes.

-If you noticed that relationship obsessive thoughts were creeping back, the more you attend to them, the stronger they become.
+If you noticed that obsessive relationship thoughts were creeping back, the more you attend to them, the stronger they become.

 Mindfulness will also help you to stop talking about it inside your head.
-I am not sure how it plays out with you, but you might start to doubt yourself, will it work, is he the right guy for you?
+I am not sure how it plays out with you, but you might start to doubt yourself.
+Will it work?
+Is he the right guy for you?

-All of these thoughts come as conversations in your head (we all talk to ourselves inside our heads.)
+All these thoughts come as conversations in your head (we all talk to ourselves inside our heads.)
 You do not want to give answers to them inside your head, as your answers will be based on negative emotions that you feel.
 Also, giving answers keeps the conversation alive in your head.